DeepVasc-Lab/IL6-genetic-pertubation/README.md

 ## Requirements
 - R ≥ 4.4.3; Python(3.9.1); PLINK (v2.00a3.3LM)
-- Required packages: TwoSampleMR, MendelianRandomization, coloc, data.table, dplyr, metafor et al listed in scripts
+- Required packages: TwoSampleMR(0.6.17), MendelianRandomization(0.10.0), coloc(5.2.3), data.table, dplyr, metafor et al listed in scripts

 ## Data Sources
 GWAS summary statistics from public consortia.
 See Supplementary Table 1 in the manuscript for detailed information on all datasets used.